Aswathy0789/nexora-workspaces-case-study/README.md

 Across every metric measured, occupancy, profit margin, ticket resolution, and budget performance, Gurgaon Cyber Hub was consistently the strongest performing location, while Bengaluru Whitefield was consistently the weakest.
 This kind of agreement across several independent metrics makes the pattern more credible than any single number on its own.
 The recurring link between slower ticket resolution and weaker occupancy at Bengaluru suggests that service responsiveness may be affecting client retention there, and it would be worth investigating with more detailed data, such as ticket categories, to confirm whether this is really driving the underperformance or whether other factors are involved.

 ## Skills Demonstrated
 This project involved data cleaning and standardization in Power Query, SUMIFS and AVERAGEIFS based analysis, PivotTable construction across multiple dimensions, budget variance analysis, and translating raw operational numbers into a clear, leadership ready narrative.

+## Dataset
+The full Excel workbook, including all formulas, PivotTables, and the raw uncleaned data for comparison, is available in this repository as Nexora_Workspaces_Case_Study.xlsx.